Prof Mark Whiteley

 By 2000, they had invented a new technique called TRLOP to treat perforating veins using a keyhole technique and had improved their keyhole surgery techniques further.
 Interest in these techniques started to increase, as the results proved to be so good, spawning a cascade of new treatments for varicose veins using Radio-Frequency, EndoVenous Laser, Foam Sclerotherapy and other techniques such as coil embolisation.

 Being at the forefront of all of these innovations, and having an active research and teaching programme, Mark Whiteley moved into new premises in Guildford in July 2001 building the first Whiteley Clinic.
 Joined by consultant vascular surgeon Mr Barrie Price and vascular technologist Charmaine Harrison, the team has continued to expand and improve treatments over the last decade.
-The Whiteley Clinics continue to actively research new techniques, teaching the new generation of surgeons, vascular technologists and nurses in the purpose-built lecture unit which has a live link to theatre (The Clinical Exchange) and is dedicated to bringing the best treatments to all of their patients at the most cost-effective prices to make them affordable for those with venous disease.
+The Whiteley Clinics continue to actively research new techniques, teaching the new generation of surgeons, vascular technologists and nurses in the purpose-built lecture unit which has a live link to theatre (The College of Phlebology) and is dedicated to bringing the best treatments to all of their patients at the most cost-effective prices to make them affordable for those with venous disease.

-Because of the highly specialised nature of the Whiteley Clinics it is a tertiary or specialist referral centre for complicated vein patients where they have had failed treatment elsewhere.
+Because of the highly specialised nature of The Whiteley Clinic it is a tertiary or specialist referral centre for complicated vein patients where they have had failed treatment elsewhere.
 Of course it is much easier to achieve excellent results in those patients who have not had previous procedures, but using it’s expertise The Clinic can usually get the same outcomes in those complicated patients with scars from previous surgery and recurrent vein problems.

 Please click here for further information on Prof. Mark Whiteley and his medical profile with Litfield House Medical Centre